redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 > **Generator Naming Conventions**
 >
 > You'll notice that some of the generated parts have plural names and some have singular.
 This convention is borrowed from Ruby on Rails which uses a more "human" naming convention: if you're dealing with multiple of something (like the list of all posts) it will be plural.
 If you're only dealing with a single something (like creating a new post) it will be singular.
-It sounds natural when speaking, too: "show me a list of all the posts" versus "I'm going to create a new post."
+It sounds natural when speaking, too: "show me a list of all the posts" and "I'm going to create a new post."
 >
 > As far as the generators are concerned:
 >